electricbookworks/ebw-training/multiformat-editing/text/05-building-blocks.md

 ---
-title: Building blocks
+title: Building blocks of books
 ---

-# Building blocks
+# Building blocks of books
 {:.no_toc}

 * TOC here